 Valerie Ann Bull.
 Liberal Democrat.
-Came to Newbury 1987.
+Came to Newbury from Singapore 1987.
 Married to Stuart 1988.
 Elected to the Town Council (St John's Ward) 2000.
 Chairman of the Small Grants Committee.
 Elected to Newbury District Council (Falkland Ward) 2003.
 Specialised in planning.
 Retired from both Councils 2007.
 Board member of the Corn Exchange.
-Subsequently moved to Fareham.
+One Of Newbury Lions Club's first lady members.5 Subsequently moved to Fareham.

 As Mayor, she led the commemoration of the 60th anniversary of the end of World War II in Europe and Asia, jointly with the Royal Engineers, 42 Engineer Regiment (Geographic), and the Royal British Legion.
-On 17 July 2005, a combined

-Veterans and Freedom Parade was followed by a drumhead service in the Market Place.1
+On 17th July 2005, a combined Veterans and Freedom Parade was followed by a drumhead service in the Market Place.6

 Gillian Durrant.
+Former tax consultant.
 Liberal Democrat for St John's, Turnpike and Victoria Wards 1997-2007.
-Tax manager at Stoy Hayward and later tax senior at Ross Brooke.
-Organiser of the Town Council's annual Newbury in Bloom competition and member (with others) of the Town Trail group that installed the sculptures Ebb and Flow, Couple in Conversation and Symphony of the Trees, the first public art in Newbury since the statue of Queen Victoria.
-The first Mayor of Newbury to write a blog during her year of office.2 2015-19 Responsible Financial Officer of Newbury Town Council.
+2003-06 Leader of Newbury Town Council, the second person to hold that post, and, so far, the only woman.7 Organiser of the Council's annual Newbury in Bloom competition and member (with others) of the Town Trail group that installed the sculptures Ebb and Flow, Couple in Conversation and Symphony of the Trees, the first public art in Newbury since the statue of Queen Victoria.
+The first Mayor of Newbury to write a blog during her year of office.